 The eye ointment will burn your baby’s skin and prevent the necessary eye contact for you and your baby to bond properly.

 Medical personnel might tell you they are doing this to prevent venereal disease.
-Hopefully you are sure that your wife or partner has not passed on venereal disease to your child, so you do not need this toxic ointment to be put in your baby’s eyes.
+Hopefully you are sure that your wife or beloved has not passed on venereal disease to your child, so you do not need this toxic ointment to be put in your baby’s eyes.

 Suggestion #8 – Do not allow medical personnel to cut or clamp your baby’s umbilical cord until well after the cord has stopped pulsing and has turned white.

 While the cord is blue, purple or red, there is still blood moving through the cord that needs to be transferred to the baby.

 Standard hospital protocol involves clamping and cutting the baby’s umbilical cord immediately after birth.
 This habitual hospital practice is violent and unnecessary and can traumatize your baby and undermine his/her health.